prometheus/docs/content/governance.md

 Team members may retire at any time by emailing [the team][team].

 Team members can be removed by [supermajority vote](#supermajority-vote) on [the team mailing list][team].
-For this vote, the member in question is not eligible to vote, does not count towards the quorum, and may not make any changes to this and related documents any more.
+For this vote, the member in question is not eligible to vote and does not count towards the quorum.
-Multiple members can be removed at the same time, but every vote can only cover one single person.
+Any removal vote can cover only one single person.
-For parallel, distinct removal votes every team member retains full voting rights and quorum relevance except their own.

 Upon death of a member, their team membership ends automatically.